 Project Management is not an easy task.
 It is a complex area.
-It may prove to be intimidating, particularly when you are not trained enough or don't have guidance.
+It may prove intimidating, particularly when you are not trained enough or don't have guidance.
 Apart from managing the actual work of the project, it may be daunting to understand the terminologies, tools, and methodologies associated with Project Management.
 The Project Manager has to understand all of these to be successful.
 A Project Manager is expected to acquire the knowledge, skills, tools, and techniques required for good Project Management.
-As we know that a project is a temporary endeavor, so its uniqueness lies in the fact that all its aspects must contribute to the achievement of a particular goal that is not a regular part of the organization's work.
-And Project Management is about applying the acquired knowledge, skills, tools, and techniques to the project work to fulfill the requirements of the project.
+As we know a project is a temporary endeavor, so its uniqueness lies in the fact that all its aspects must contribute to the achievement of a particular goal that is not a regular part of the organization's work.
+Project Management is about applying the acquired knowledge, skills, tools, and techniques to the project work to fulfill the project's requirements.

-With ever-changing technology, markets, and business environment, today the competition has become more challenging and the projects have become more intense with the demand for speedy delivery on the rise.
-For organizations to be successful in this scenario, they have to adopt all these attitudes.
+With ever-changing technology, markets, and business environment, today's competition has become more challenging and the projects have become more intense with the demand for speedy delivery on the rise.
+For organizations to succeed in this scenario, they must adopt all these attitudes.
 Projects are now spread over geographies and are large in size.
 They have more visibility with distributed teams, schedules are tighter than ever, and the requirements are ever-changing.
-In order to be successful in this era of fierce competition, Project Managers have to adopt certain Project Management principles and techniques.
-The main challenge in Project Management is achieving the project goals and objectives within the set constraints of time, budget, scope, and quality.
+To succeed in this era of fierce competition, Project Managers must adopt certain Project Management principles and techniques.
+The main challenge in Project Management is achieving the project goals and objectives within time, budget, scope, and quality constraints.

-The Project Management principles are necessary assets and great beginning points on your way to successful management of the project.
-These core principles of Project Management can be applied to any level or aspect of the project and can be used as agile Project Management principles too, but are not hard and fast rules.
+The Project Management principles are necessary assets and great starting points on your way to successful project management.
+These core principles can be applied to any level or aspect of the project and can be used as agile Project Management principles, too.
+However, they are not hard and fast rules.
 They are guidelines for operation.
-In this article, we are going to discuss these principles of Project Management.
+In this article, we will discuss these principles of Project Management.

 Basic principles of Project Management